Training in Musical Instrument Repair

 Lunches and refreshments

 Tea, coffee, soft drinks and biscuits are provided free of charge, and are available all day long for students to help themselves.
+At lunch times, a microwave oven, a refrigerator, toaster and all crockery and cutlery are provided for your use!

 Group sizes